syncfusion-content/wpf-docs/wpf/SfChart/Series.md

 **Connector line customization**

 The connector line can be customized by applying [`ConnectorLineStyle`](https://help.syncfusion.com/cr/cref_files/wpf/sfchart/Syncfusion.SfChart.WPF~Syncfusion.UI.Xaml.Charts.WaterfallSeries~ConnectorLineStyleProperty.html) property of the series.
-The below code example illustrates how to apply style for connector line.
+The following code example illustrates how to apply style for connector line.

 {% tabs %}